eugen0329/vim-esearch/README.md

 ### Basic configuration

 Configurations are scoped within `g:esearch` dictionary.
-Play around with kay-values below if you want to alter the default behavior:
+Play around with key-values below if you want to alter the default behavior:

 ```vim
 " Use <c-f><c-f> to start the prompt, use <c-f>iw to pre-fill with the current word